Probate Q&A Series

 • Confirm the new state’s jurisdictional requirements and gather proof of significant connections.

-• Prepare and file a complete petition with certified North Carolina documents.
+• Prepare and file the required petitions with certified North Carolina documents.

 • Arrange for remote appearance: secure technology details from both courts, file any required motions, and test equipment.

-• Obtain the new state’s guardianship order or register the existing order.
+• Obtain the new state’s order accepting the transfer or register the existing order, as applicable.

-• Close the North Carolina guardianship docket by filing the out-of-state order with the clerk.
+• Close the North Carolina guardianship docket after the North Carolina court enters its final transfer order.

 Transferring guardianship across state lines can protect the ward’s best interests and ensure seamless care.
 Our attorneys at Pierce Law Group guide families through each step, from assessing jurisdiction to securing remote hearings.
 Contact us to discuss your situation.
 Email us at intake@piercelaw.com or call (919) 341-7055 to schedule a consultation.